RVRaftovich/quhack_the_harvest/Storyboard/DraftPageOutline.md

 >The Waterfowl Parts survey also asks hunters for date information, giving states the option to further refine their season date selections.
 For example, if most hunters in a state prefer to shoot mallards, the survey results can be used to show when the most mallards are shot in that state.

 >If you are planning to hunt in a new place, for an uncommon species, or a combination of species, the "when and where" information from the Waterfowl Parts survey is useful ... pick a state, select the species, and dates and see which county might be best! `GRAPHIC: Click state, chloropleth of harvest by species and date?`

+*<<It makes me nervous implying in any way that our data can provide hunters information about what areas might be good for hunting which species...evan at the county level.
+I would remove this paragraph, or recast it to something that doesn't imply predictive ability. -- Bob>>*

+*<<The above 7 paragraphs apply only to the waterfowl surveys.
+That is probably not clear in a rapid read that most people will give.
+   Do we want to mention in some way how the data are used for dove, woodcock, and rails? --Bob>>*

 `(example: graphic here showing overlap of best black duck, common eider, and Atlantic brant counties?)`